Unveiling the Mystique: Exploring Mexico’s DAY OF THE DEAD Festival

 The approximate budget for a Day of the Dead festival tour varies depending on the duration, accommodation, and inclusions.
 On average, you can expect prices ranging from $1,500 to $3,000 per person.

 This usually includes accommodation, transportation, guided tours, some meals, and select activities.
-It’s important to check the specific details of each tour package to understand what is included and what additional expenses you may incur.

 How to Prepare for Day of the Dead